irods/irods/docs/manual/installation.md

 ~~~
 irods@hostname:~/ $ iadmin help mkresc
  mkresc Name Type [Host:Path] [ContextString] (make Resource)
-Create (register) a new storage or database resource.
+Create (register) a new coordinating or storage resource.

 Name is the name of the new resource.
 Type is the resource type.
 Host is the DNS host name.
-And Path is the defaultPath for the vault.
+Path is the defaultPath for the vault.
 ContextString is any contextual information relevant to this resource.
   (semi-colon separated key=value pairs e.g. "a=b;c=d")